Paul Tagliabue: Post-NFL career

-Tagliabue returned to Covington & Burling where he serves as senior counsel.
+Following his tenure as the NFL commissioner Tagliabue returned to Covington & Burling where he served as senior counsel.
 In 2008, Tagliabue was selected to serve a three-year term as chairman of Georgetown University's board of directors.

-Tagliabue has also been honored for his work with gay rights group PFLAG.

-He has served on the Advisory Board of The Iris Network, a nonprofit blindness rehabilitation agency in Portland, Maine.

 In 2012, Tagliabue was appointed by current NFL commissioner Roger Goodell to hear the appeals of the players suspended in the New Orleans Saints bounty scandal.
 Tagliabue affirmed Goodell's findings of the investigation but overturned all players' suspensions.

 On September 4, 2014, Tagliabue was named to the executive board of DC2024, a group trying to bring the 2024 Summer Olympics to Washington, D.C.

+Tagliabue was honored for his work with LGBT rights group PFLAG.
+He served on the advisory board of The Iris Network, a nonprofit blindness rehabilitation agency in Portland, Maine.
+Tagliabue supported the Vet The Vote campaign to engage veterans and military families as poll workers.

+Personal life

+On August 28, 1965, Tagliabue married Chandler Minter in Washington, D.C.
+Minter was originally from Milledgeville, Georgia, and they were introduced at law school.
+She graduated from the Georgia State College for Women before moving to New York City.
+As of 2014, he and his wife resided in Chevy Chase, Maryland.
+They had two children: